 Tip #1: Scout the Neighborhood & Do Your Homework

-Signing a lease often means a one-year commitment, if not longer.
+A typical lease is a one-year commitment, if not longer.
 Before saying “yes” to a rental property, try to visit the place at different times of day, or at least speak with the neighbors.
-This will give you a sense of the community, traffic, and other key factors about the home or the surrounding area.
+This will give you a sense of the community, traffic, and other key factors about the home and the surrounding area.
 If you are unable to spend the time checking out properties, ask residents and other trainees where they live.
 Contact your program coordinator to connect.

 As you’re researching, don’t compare rental rates between neighborhoods.
-Rental price can vary significantly depending on the location, and even block to block.
-Plus, you get what you pay for – the old saying is true!
-Generally, I’d recommend sticking with Baltimore area rentals with rates above $1,050 for a one-bedroom, $1,300 for a two-bedroom, $1,650 for a three-bedroom, and $1,900 for a four-bedroom.
-Otherwise, you’re sacrificing quality and convenience for a relatively negligible price discount.
-A real estate agent can help determine whether the rental price is commensurate for the neighborhood of your choice – and negotiate the price for you.
+Rental prices can vary significantly depending on the location, and even block to block.
+Additionally, I’d recommend focusing on Baltimore area rentals with approximate rates of $1,300 for a one-bedroom, $1,600 for a two-bedroom, $2,100 for a three-bedroom, and $2,300 for a four-bedroom.
+Otherwise, you might sacrifice quality and convenience for a relatively negligible price discount.

 Tip #2: Negotiate Lease Terms & Plan Your Exit Strategy

-Many lease items are negotiable, so don’t be afraid to ask.
-Individual landlords will likely be more receptive to special lease terms, compared to large property management firms and condo/apartment complexes, most of which adopt a “take it or leave it” approach.
-Either way, emphasize that you will be a responsible tenant with a guaranteed income, and request some inducement, such as a reduced security deposit, before signing.
+Some lease items are negotiable, so don’t be afraid to ask.
+Private landlords will likely be more receptive to special lease terms.
+In contrast, many large property management firms and condo/apartment complexes adopt a “take it or leave it” approach.
+Either way, emphasize to the landlord that you are a responsible tenant applicant with a guaranteed income, and get ready to (politely) negotiate.

 For physicians planning to remain in Baltimore longer than one year, you are in a great position!
-Landlords also might offer a multi-year rent discount for the longer commitment.
-When we moved to our first rental home, we negotiated a $100 rent reduction for signing a two-year lease.
+Some landlords offer multi-year rent discounts for longer lease commitments.
+When we moved to our first rental home, we negotiated a $100/month rent reduction for signing a two-year lease.

-If you are reluctant to commit to a multi-year lease, request a rent lock or a pre-defined rent increase (e.g. 3 percent or matching the current inflation rate) up front to save money if you decide to extend the lease.
-Imagine having one year of training left and your landlord deciding to raise the rent by 25 percent.
-With rent lock, you won’t have to choose between moving for a final year or absorbing an unreasonable price hike.
-Warning – typically large condo complexes offer a first-year discount to get you in the door and raise the rent significantly in the second year.
+If you are unwilling or unable to commit to a multi-year lease, request a rent lock or a pre-defined rent increase (e.g. 3 percent or matching the current inflation rate) up front.
+You will save money if you decide to extend the lease.
+Imagine that you have one year of training left and your landlord decides to raise the rent by 25 percent.
+With a rent lock, you won’t have to choose between moving for a final year or absorbing an unreasonable price hike.
+Warning: large condo complexes typically offer a first-year signing discount and then raise the rent significantly in the second year.
 If you are unable to negotiate a rent lock or set increase, factor a rent hike in your budget after year one.

-Finally, protect your time and streamline your bills by asking your landlord to continue scheduling and paying for all routine maintenance fees (e.g. lawn care, snow removal) and utilities and adding the charges to your monthly rent.
-If possible, arrange to autopay your rent payment and other expenses.
-That way, you won’t have to spend your precious off-work hours doing chores at the leased property.
+Finally, protect your time and streamline your bills.
+Ask your landlord to continue scheduling and paying for all routine maintenance fees (e.g. lawn care, snow removal) and utilities and adding the charges to your monthly rent.
+If possible, arrange to autopay your monthly rent and other expenses.
+That way, you won’t be spending your precious off-duty hours doing more paperwork.